 In this review of Starbucks and Dunkin’s Pumpkin Cream Cold Brews side by side, you’ll see exactly where they differ.

-Starbucks’ sip is made with ice, cold brew coffee (which is steeped for 20 hours), vanilla syrup and pumpkin cream cold foam — a blend of sugar, condensed skim milk, pumpkin spice sauce (with real pumpkin puree), and vanilla syrup.
+It’s made with ice, cold brew coffee (which is steeped for 20 hours), vanilla syrup, and pumpkin cream cold foam — a blend of sugar, condensed skim milk, pumpkin spice sauce (with real pumpkin puree), and vanilla syrup.

-The drink is finished with a pumpkin spice topping of cinnamon, ginger, cloves, and nutmeg.
+It’s topped with cinnamon, ginger, cloves, and nutmeg.

-Starbucks’ Pumpkin Cream Cold Brew has a subtle scent, but the coffee and pumpkin flavors come through strong.
+It has a subtle scent, but the coffee and pumpkin flavors come through.

 The lightly sweet cold foam and spices mellow out the coffee and complement the subtle vanilla aftertaste.
 You can really taste the nutmeg on the cold foam.

-Pumpkin and spice flavors come through, but there’s an overwhelming flavor of cinnamon and cold brew.
-It’s balanced by the subtly sweet cold cream.
+Pumpkin and spice flavors come through with an overwhelming flavor of cinnamon and cold brew.
+The subtly sweet cold cream balances it.

-There’s a lingering pumpkin flavor and strong cinnamon aftertaste.
+There are lingering pumpkin and cinnamon flavors.
 Overall, the coffee is smooth.